AndersFluur/LinkPlayApi/README.md

 URInterface:
 http://$ReceiverIpAddress/httpapi.asp?command=wlanConnectHideApEx:ssid:pwd

-- Description: Allows Sonoé iEast to be connected to a wifi network selected.
+- Description: Allows LinkPlay to be connected to a wifi network selected.
 The ssid and pwd must be in hexadecimal format.

 - Supported Formats: JSON
 - HTTP Request: GET